Introduction to SSM Analysis

 package has some features that can make what we

-frame to have the circumplex scale variables adjacent and in order from
+data frame to have the circumplex scale variables

-PA to NO, we can simplify their specification by using the
+adjacent and in order from PA to NO, we can simplify their specification

 shortcut.
-Finally, because the use of octant scales
+Second, because the use of

-is so common, the circumplex
+octant scales is so common, we can use the octants()

-confidence intervals due to the randomness inherent to bootstrapping.
+intervals due to the randomness inherent to bootstrapping.

 summary(results2)